apps/svelte.dev/content/docs/svelte/01-introduction/01-overview.md

 ## Precedence

-`style:` directives take precedence over `style` attributes:
+`style:` directives take precedence over `style` attributes, even over `!important`:

 ```svelte